neo-project/neo-express/docs/quickstart.md

 > these packages will be distributed via nuget.org and the VSCode marketplace.

 Download all the files from the [NEO Early Access Preview folder](http://tinyurl.com/neo-dev-eap).
-In addition to this quickstart, there are four nuget packages (.nupkg) and a VSCode extension (.vsix).
+In addition to this quickstart, there are three nuget packages (.nupkg), a VSCode extension (.vsix) and a command reference document (.md):

 - NEO Smart contract templates for dotnet new
-- Debug Adapter for NEO contract debugger for VSCode
 - NEO-Express developer blockchain
 - NEON-DE fork of NEON compiler (DE stands for "debugger enhancements")
 - NEO contract debugger for VSCode